jerolba/jfleet/README.md

 You can find more examples on how to map objects in the [example project](https://github.com/jerolba/jfleet/tree/master/jfleet-samples/src/main/java/org/jfleet/samples).

-In all cases transactionality, batch size or error management can be configured.
+In both cases, transactionality, batch size or error management in MySQL can be configured in the same way.
 You can find more information in the project [wiki page](https://github.com/jerolba/jfleet/wiki/BulkInsert-configuration).

 ## Dependency